Hazardous waste in the United States: Household hazardous waste

 Household hazardous waste (HHW), also referred to as "domestic hazardous waste," is waste that is generated from residential households.
 HHW only applies to wastes that are the result of the use of materials that are labeled for and sold for "home use" and that are purchased by homeowners or tenants for use in a residential household.

 The following list includes categories often applied to HHW.
-It is important to note that many of these categories overlap and that many household wastes can fall into multiple categories:
+Many of these categories overlap and that many household wastes can fall into multiple categories: